 Asif is a Lecturer in Economics at the University of York.
 Prior to that, he was an Associate Lecturer and Teaching Fellow/Scholar in the Department of Economics and Related Studies at the University of York.
-He holds a Bachelor’s Degree, major in Economics and Finance from North South University, Bangladesh, a Masters degree in Economics and Finance from the Queen Mary University of London and PhD in Economics from the University of York, United Kingdom.
+He holds a Bachelor’s Degree, dual major in Economics and Finance from North South University, Bangladesh, a Masters degree in Economics and Finance from the Queen Mary, University of London and PhD in Economics from the University of York, United Kingdom.

 Asif’s primary research interests lie in the fields of Applied Macroeconomics, Macroeconomic Policy and Business Cycles.
 He also has interests for International Macroeconomics and Finance, Sudden Stops and Financial Crises, Macro-prudential Policy, Political Economics, Development Economics and Emerging Markets.

 “Does fear of floating shape monetary policy and does it matter", January 2021, (with Gulcin Ozkan and Richard McManus).

 Ahmad.
 A, “The Role of Trade Demand and External Debt in Global Financial Crisis: Evidence from Emerging Economies.”